Meet Teiva: A Moorea Local on Why Tourists Keep Coming to the Wrong Beach

 Three things.

-First, they don't learn any Tahitian.
-Even "ia orana" (hello) and "mauruuru" (thank you) make a difference.
-People here notice.
+First, they learn no Tahitian.
+Even "ia orana" (hello) and "mauruuru" (thank you) shift something — people here notice.

 Second, they underestimate the sun.
-The UV in French Polynesia is brutal.
-I see lobster-red tourists every single day.
+The UV in French Polynesia is brutal, and lobster-red tourists turn up every single day.
 Wear reef-safe sunscreen — the reef is everything here, and chemical sunscreen damages coral.

 Third, they come for three days.
-Moorea needs five minimum.
-The first two days you're doing the tourist things — Belvedere, lagoon tour, shark feeding.
-Fine.
-But days three, four, five are when you start actually seeing the island.
+Moorea needs five at minimum.
+The first two go to the headline acts — Belvedere, the lagoon tour, the shark feeding — and that's fine.
+But days three, four, and five are when the island opens up.
 You find the quiet beaches.
 You stop at the roadside fruit stands.
 You watch the sunset from the same spot twice and notice different things.
 Moorea rewards slow travel.

-If you had one day to show someone your Moorea, what would you do?
+If he had one day to show you his Moorea?

-5:30 AM: Meet me at the dock, we're going fishing.
+5:30 AM: Down to the dock for fishing.
 Nothing fancy — hand-line fishing inside the reef for parrotfish and grouper.
-We'll catch breakfast.
+Breakfast is whatever comes up.

-8 AM: Cook the fish on my grill.
+8 AM: The fish goes on the grill.
 Coffee.
-Fresh baguette from the Haapiti bakery (they open at 5 AM, the best croissants on the island).
+A fresh baguette from the Haapiti bakery, which opens at 5 AM and bakes the best croissants on the island.

 10 AM: Lagoon tour.
-My boat, my spots.
+His boat, his spots.
 Sharks, rays, coral garden, motu picnic.

 2 PM: Rent a scooter and drive the island road.
 Stop at Belvedere.
 Stop at the Rotui factory.
 Stop wherever looks interesting.

 5 PM: Magic Mountain for sunset.
 The hike takes 30 minutes.
-The sunset from the top — you can see the whole island, the reef, the sun dropping into the Pacific — it's the best view in French Polynesia.
-Better than any resort lounge.
+From the top you see the whole island, the reef, the sun dropping into the Pacific — the best view in French Polynesia, better than any resort lounge.

 7 PM: Roulottes for dinner.
 Poisson cru and a Hinano beer.

-That's my Moorea.
+That's his Moorea.
 No resort.
 No spa.
 No overwater bungalow.
 Just the island.

 Planning a wider Pacific trip?
 Combine Moorea with the raw adventure of Vanuatu or the Fijian hospitality of the Yasawa Islands.